-Creating a unified group of assets to help draw attention to the wishlist on steam callout while also showing off the new map and player cosmetic content patches coming out leading up towards launch.
+Creating a unified group of teaser assets for map and content patches to draw users towards the wishlist leading up towards launch.

 I used the in-game spectator mode to build cinematic profiles of the maps.
 When recording and editing, I made sure to to consider the competitive esports scene as well as the casual playerbase.
 The pacing also juxtaposed the fast based arena shooter style.
 The use of slow motion adds anticipation of the map soon to be filled with players.
 Showing off flanking spots, portal positioning and angles between key points of each map that told a story of how they might be played.
 I also showed off some capture the flag, environmental hazards and weapon spawn locations, which helps build up a bit of a talking point for how the map can be played.
 Using some portal and game-physics to show off momentum based player movement is also a key point for some of the maps.
 For instance, in Outpost, you can fly through the middle of the map using the side flanks with a portal.
 I used different angles and compositions that lended themselves well to the maps design style.
 Close and claustrophobic for some, sprawling, wide and open arenas for others.
 Using the maps aesthetics and back story to help drive the overall pacing of the edit and soundtrack (Licensed through Artlist) was also a big consideration.

 When shooting complex scenes with fast action and wide cinematic shots, try using compositional elements to draw the eye and help the viewers between scenes.
 Show off new content that your audience can get excited about leading up towards launch of a project.
 Use these to draw people towards an action, whether that's signing up for more details, pre-ordering or wishlisting a product on a gaming platform.

 Thinking about the narrative of your project when sharing anything can really help bring everything together, and it makes sure whether it's media or text, the audience is getting fully immersed in what you're talking about.